Red & Ted's Road Show: Design and layout

+Heritage

+A corvette is shown on the backglass, referencing Corvette which had been released 2 months earlier.
+A crushed taxi is shown, in possible reference to Taxi.
+The Ohio Turnpike mode uses police officer callouts from High Speed.
+The multiball is started in a similar way to FunHouse.

 Gameplay

 The primary goal is to help Red and Ted, a pair of road construction workers, travel through the United States from east to west.
 Two ventriloquist-dummy heads representing them are mounted on the playfield, with eyes and mouths that move in time with their speech.
 The player can visit a total of 18 different cities/states, each of which starts its own mode.

 The locations are: New York (Smash a Cab), Miami (Spring Break), Atlanta (Worker Trapped), Ohio Turnpike (Trapped in Ohio), New Orleans (Mardi Gras), Nashville (Change the Station), Chicago (Evil Toll Roads), Dallas (Monster Cab), Kansas City (Tornado), Minneapolis (Frozen People), Albuquerque (Trading Post), Denver (Gold Rush), Butte (Tunnel Hunt), Salt Lake City (Old West), Las Vegas (Slot Machine), Seattle (Alien Invasion), San Francisco (Monster Attack), and Los Angeles (Earthshaker).

 The game features a "wizard mode" called Super Payday, which can be started by visiting any of the last three cities in the above list and locking two balls as indicated on the display and playfield before the mode timer runs out.
 A four-ball multiball then starts, with all major shots lit to award points.

 To light locks for multiball, the player must first advance through the work week from Monday to Friday by repeatedly hitting the bulldozer blade in front of Ted's mouth.
 Two balls must then be locked in Bob's Bunker, after which the blade rises and Ted falls asleep with his mouth open.
 Shooting the ball into his mouth will start a three-ball multiball, with alternating jackpots awarded for shooting into Ted's mouth and hitting Red.
 Hits to the blade increase the jackpot, and it raises and lowers when Ted's jackpot is lit in order to increase the difficulty of making the shot.
 If the player loses two balls without collecting any jackpots, a shot to Bob's Bunker within 12 seconds will restart multiball with two balls.